Flanders-Make-vzw/img2img-turbo/README.md

 4. **Prepare your data**:

-   Make a data/ folder in the root.
-Add a new folder for your case e.g. weeds/ in this folder you place one folder with your synthetic images (named 'synthetic') and one with the real images (named 'real').
+   Make a `data/` folder in the root.
+Add a new folder for your case e.g. `weeds/`.
+Place your synthetic images here in a folder named 'synthetic' and your real images in a folder named 'real'.
-   Then simply run the script below to start the patching and training.
+   Then run the script below to start the patching and training.
+You will be asked some prompts to answer (in general I train for 25 000 epochs).

    ```bash
    prepare_and_train_cyclegan.sh